 LEP Clause Discussion and Response Clause 5.10 (1) (a) to conserve the environmental heritage of Penrith The proposal is predicated on conserving Fernhill and its estate.
 Fernhill is one of the major heritage items within the Penrith local government area.
-It achieves this by proposing appropriate sues for the site and a management system to allow them to take place without adverse impacts and it retains the core estate holding with additional setting on a consolidated parcel of land.
+It achieves this by proposing appropriate uses for the site and a management system to allow them to take place without adverse impacts and it retains the core estate holding with additional setting on a consolidated parcel of land.
 The proposal achieves the objective of this clause.
-Clause 5.10 (1) (b) to conserve the environmental significance of heritage items including associated fabric, settings and views; The proposal conserves the environmental significance of the place.
-The fabric of the buildings and site is conserved and maintained, this is set out in various schedules of work and has already been demonstrated by the works undertaken over the last 6 months to stabilise and repair the place.
-This extends to the core and extended
+Clause 5.10 (1) (b) to conserve the environmental significance of heritage items including The proposal conserves the environmental significance of the place.
+The fabric of the buildings and site is conserved and maintained, this is set out in various schedules of work and has already been